-This 225 sq. ft. multimedia conference room is equipped to facilitate meetings and small lectures.
+This 17 person multimedia conference room is equipped to facilitate meetings and small lectures.
 Multi-user voice conferences are managed by a Polycom SoundStation 2 Expandable Conference Phone.
 Multi-user video conferences are managed by a 55” Samsung F6300 Series Smart TV and an Intel NUC mini-PC running Windows 10 Enterprise.
 The video conferencing can be done using the most popular methods including Skype, GoToMeeting, & WebEx.
-Room Scheduling is handled by the CCAR Research Manager.
+Room Scheduling is handled by in EMS

-The reception area and lounge is a 300 sq. ft. area newly refinished with bistro style tables and chairs, signage, and a 47” Samsung Smart TV displaying CCAR related pictures and videos.
+The CCAR reception area is a newly refinished with lounge style tables and chairs, signage, and a 47” Samsung Smart TV displaying CCAR related pictures and videos.
 This area also houses the Lexmark CS510de color laser printer, Konica-Minolta photocopier, and Faculty / Staff mailboxes.

 The GNSS/GPS Development & Analysis Laboratory works on GPS-based satellite orbit & attitude estimation, GPSRO & GPSR techniques for remotely observing the earth’s environment, optical measurement modeling & estimation methods for space situational awareness, autonomous rendezvous & docking, and receiver design & implementation.
 The lab contains extensive radio (RF) test and measurement equipment, cabling, connectors, and antennas suitable for signals from baseband through S-band.
 Specifically the major test and measurement components within the lab include: a National Instruments full multi-constellation (GPS & GLONASS) simulator, a Spirent STR4500 full GPS constellation simulator, a 10 kHz-3.2 GHz Agilent signal generator, a 6.7 GHz National Instruments Vector Signal Analyzer/Generator with 50 MHz bandwidth record/playback capability, a variety of atomic-based frequency standards, a 9 kHz-3.6 GHz Rohde & Schwarz handheld network/spectrum analyzer, multiple GNSS single channels simulators, and various function generators, oscilloscopes, and power supplies.
 In addition, there are numerous RF discrete components such as filters (cavity, SAW, lumped element), low noise amplifiers, mixers, attenuators, RF adapters, and precision cables that can be used to construct custom RF front ends.
 The laboratory consists of number GNSS/GPS receivers from the smallest mass market devices to complete multiconstellation (GPS, GLONASS, Galileo, Beidou) multifrequency survey grade receivers.
 There is truth reference measurement system consisting of a GNSS/GPS receiver, a tactical-grade inertial measurement unit, and carrier phase differential real/post processing software package.
 It also can support rooftop experimental work using low loss cable drops from roof mounted GNSS/GPS antennas.
 Graduate students have offices in the grad lounge, Student Office areas, GPS lab, or the GNSS lab areas.
 Their work is generally performed on desktop computers connected to the CCAR network.